 During our stay, we also ended up spending some time at Cavtat.
-It wasn’t originally in our itinerary but thanks to a minor hiccup at Montenegro border crossing, we decided to spend some time here.
+It wasn’t originally in our itinerary but thanks to a minor hiccup at Montenegro border crossing, we ended up spending a whole afternoon here.

 Cavtat is the southern most town in Croatia and if you are looking for a quieter place to chill, then you should definitely add this one to your list.
 There are several boats that can take you from Dubrovnik to Cavtat at regular intervals and I believe it takes about 45 minutes by boat (costs approximately 50 kunas one way).
 Or, you can just drive to Cavtat – it takes about 30 minutes by car.
 There are several cafes, restaurants and gelato shops lining up the promenade and not to mention, some beautiful beaches too.

 With so much history to the city, a walking tour is a great way to get to know a city!

 For all you Game of Thrones fans, there are several companies that offer a guided tour of the shooting locations.
 While the series is filmed in close to 7 different countries, majority of the Kings’ Landing scenes have been shot in Dubrovnik.

 A guided tour is always fun since you get so much BTS info.
 These tours are of course pricey (they start from 300 Kunas), so we decided to DIY.
 Here are some of the major shooting locations in and around Dubrovnik: